-See, when grills and smokers are delivered, there is debris or residues that are gathered while delivering the package.
+See, when grills and smokers are delivered, debris or residues are gathered while delivering the package.

 There would be dust, cardboard pieces, and the like getting stuck in the smoker.

 Naturally, this debris and dirt will gather and form smoke when the smoker is lit up.

 That is why it is important to cure or season your Pit Boss Smoker before you throw in some meat in there.

 This oil is what collects the debris and makes them stick inside the smoker.

-The oil’s purpose is to keep the interior from rusting during delivery so it is necessary.
+The oil’s purpose is to keep the interior from rusting during delivery, so it is necessary.

 Seasoning a smoker will also bake the paint of the smoker and close all the pores in it.

 Disassemble the Smoker

 Disassemble means removing the grill grates, the flame broiler plate, and the other easy-to-remove parts of the grill.

 Make sure to rinse the parts well after scrubbing them with soap to remove the smell of the soap.

 By using soap, you will be able to dismount the dirt out of the oily surface.

-Curing your Pit Boss Electric Smoker
+How to Cure your Pit Boss Electric Smoker

 1. Assemble the Smoker

-Do not worry, it will all be worth it and in fact, it is not that hard to cure the smoker after that initial step.
+Do not worry, it will all be worth it, and in fact, it is not that hard to cure the smoker after that initial step.

 If so, just make sure that the smoker is assembled and tightened to secure the parts in place and let it stand firmly on a flat surface.